AleksandrRogov/DynamicsWebApi/.github/README.md

 //perform an update single property operation await dynamicsWebApi.updateSingleProperty(request);

-//do something after a succesful operation
+//do something after a successful operation
 ```

 ### Upsert a table row